Pigskin Sunday

 Jubilee making friends

-Maybe if we had grown up around pigs or had picked up some knowledge about the potbellied pig along the way, this sight would not have been quite so stupefying.
-What we now know is that they are huge, have big hooves, are single-minded and may or may not have teeth.
-So sharing the pool with this beast seemed absurd on the one hand and inevitable on the other.
+Maybe if we had grown up around pigs, or picked up some knowledge about the potbellied pig along the way, this sight would not have been quite so stupefying.
+What we now know is that they are huge, have big hooves, are single-minded, and may or may not have teeth.
+Sharing the pool with this beast seemed absurd on the one hand and inevitable on the other.
 Tootles the rooster was on hand to witness the scene.

 Jubilee took to rooting and then seemed tired from all the commotion.
 What could we do — we got her a drink of water and shared the pool.